anodyne/docs/upgrade-guide.md

 ### Step 1: Rename the Nova directory

-Once you've finished backing up your site (because you already did that, right?), rename the `nova` directory to `nova_old` on your server.
+Once you've finished backing up your site (because you already did that, right?), rename the `nova` directory to `nova_backup` on your server.
 (This ensures that if the update goes awry you still have a copy of the working Nova core from before you attempted the update.)

 :::warning
 Over the years we've seen countless problems with simply trying to overwrite the directory.
 The surest way to avoid those issues is to rename the directory and upload a new copy.